SofanitTesfaye/fav-verses-app/README.md

 - Home page with clickable icons that route to each respective feed.
 - Get and post new testament verses from Airtable.
-- Use forms to create reviews and update Airtable.
+- Use forms to add new verse and edit Airtable.

 #### PostMVP

-- Add a search bar to each review page to find reviews via keywords in the title.
+- Add a search bar to find favorite verses via searching by a title of a book in the new testament.

 ## Project Schedule